 While removing outdated pages seems to be a natural part of content management, consider the implications before deleting pages from your MindTouch site.
-If you retire a page, keep in mind that users trying to visit the deleted page will be greeted with a 404 page not found.
+If you retire a public or semi-public page, keep in mind that users trying to visit the deleted page will be greeted with a 404 page not found.
 While Google does not punish you for producing 404s, your users are not served well if they hit a dead end.

-Before you delete a page
+Before you delete a public or semi-public page

 - Consider updating the content instead of retiring the page.
 If your page is ranked highly in Google Search, you may be better off trying to use the existing Google ranking to your advantage.